-Questions about leaves should be directed to the Office of Recruiting and Employment Services or Michigan Medicine Human Resources.
+Questions about leaves should be directed to the SSC - HR Customer Care or Michigan Medicine Human Resources.
 Leaves of absence are approved by your department and staff HR rep. There are several kinds of leaves, and the effect on your benefits may vary.
-When your leave is approved, you will receive information about benefits continuation at your home address.
+When your leave is approved, you will receive information about benefits continuation at your current address on file with the university.